BP-H/gptfrenzy/README.md

 ## Quick Start (Don't Skip): Merge Instruction and Knowledge Files

-Before loading a persona into ChatGPT Codex, combine its instruction file with the corresponding deep knowledge file:
+Before loading a persona into ChatGPT, combine its instruction file with the corresponding deep knowledge file:

 1. Open the desired `*_GPT_INSTRUCTIONS.txt` in a text editor.
 2. Append the entire contents of the matching `*_DEEP_KNOWLEDGE_*.txt` directly below the instructions.
 3. Remove extra blank lines or repeated sections so the merged file stays concise.
-4. Make sure the final text remains under **50&nbsp;KB** for smooth Codex uploads.
+4. Make sure the final text remains under **50&nbsp;KB** for smooth uploads.
 5. Save the combined text as a new file ready to upload.

 For a detailed walkthrough, see [docs/codex_integration.md](docs/codex_integration.md).

-## Using These Prompts with ChatGPT Codex
+## Using These Prompts with ChatGPT
-1. Open ChatGPT Codex and start a new conversation.
+1. Open ChatGPT and start a new conversation.
 2. Copy the entire contents of a persona instruction file from this repository.
 3. Paste it as the first message to set the desired persona.
 (Include any linked deep knowledge file text if required.)
 4. Continue the conversation normally.